 To help you avoid the typical roadblocks experienced by transfer students - losing credits, time, and money - Ivy Tech and IPFW work together to ensure that certain courses will be equivalent and transferable between both institutions.
 That means you can take a variety of courses at Ivy Tech then transfer the credits to IPFW.
 Both schools have approved associate-to-bachelor's-degree programs that allow you to earn an associate degree at Ivy Tech then complete a bachelor's degree at IPFW.
-Students may research transfer credit possibilities using the transfer credit guide.
+For more information on other transfer opportunities, visit the Ivy Tech transfer page.

 What is the Crossroads Program?